peschuster/LogImporter/README.md

     -p=VALUE             Pattern for log files
-    -n                   Create the table if it does not exist already -f, --force          Force full import of all files -s, --sequential     Import data in one single thread
+    -n                   Create the table if it does not exist already -f, --force          Force full import of all files

 Example usage: